An Opinion from the President of the Folmont Property Owners Association

 husband, Tom on Shawnee View Road

-the years and I believe that it is important that we all realize that there is
+I believe that it is important that we all realize that there is

 not a Folmont or an Association that is separate from the membership.
 The